Home Office Storage on a Dime

 Loose papers and small items are the biggest challenges in a home office.
 Corral papers and mail in an unused bath cabinet mounted to the wall.
 The pegs offer extra space for hanging lunch boxes or clipboards.
 Store small items, such as labels, note cards, and ribbons, in a three-tier basket.

 Repurpose a toothbrush holder and soap dish to round up office essentials and keep your desktop and drawers clutter-free.
+For this cheap office storage idea, look for bathroom accessories to match office decor so you will be happy to leave them out on the desktop.

 This pan will do more than help you cook when you use it to compartmentalize office supplies.
 Use an inexpensive cupcake pan to organize small items that tend to get lost in drawers.
+If you buy the pan used or are using an old, stained pan, give it a quick upgrade with spray paint.

 Keep your finances in order with food containers-turned-piggy banks.
 Disposable food containers are great for keeping track of loose change.
 Pick a denomination for each container and cut a slit in the lid.
 The containers also work for organizing paper clips, rubber bands, and other small office supplies.